amandp13/Cool-Scripts-Python-Nerds/README.md

 - Fork the Repo and create a Branch for any Issue that you are working upon.
 - Create a Pull Request which will be promptly reviewed and suggestions would be added to improve it.
 - Can even Add Screenshots to help us know what this Script is all about.

+## 💥 Code Of Conduct 📌
+- All of you are requested to follow the Code of Conduct.
+- Take a look at [Code of Conduct](https://github.com/amandp13/Cool-Scripts-Python-Nerds/blob/master/CODE_OF_CONDUCT.md).
+- You are good to go now.

 ### 💥 Suggestions 💡